YINI-lang/YINI-spec/README.md

 ## What is YINI?

-YINI is a human-friendly configuration file format that blends the simplicity of INI files with the structural clarity of modern data formats.
+YINI is a human-friendly configuration file format — designed as an alternative to INI — blending its simplicity with the structural clarity of modern data formats.

 **Purpose:**
 - Make configuration files easy to **read**, **write**, and **understand**.